How Does an Optical Strain Gauge Work?

 This deformation of objects is the primary principle strain gauges use to quantify loads and forces.
 Strain is defined as the ratio of the change in length of a material in the direction of an applied force, to the original length in that direction.

 Design of Optical Strain Gauges

 For the fiber in an optical strain gauge to effectively detect changes in strain, its design must differ from conventional fiber optic lines for telecommunications.
-The core of the cable undergoes inscription (which is essentially laser etching) during production.
+That is, the core of the cable undergoes inscription (which is essentially laser etching) during production.
 These inscriptions are arranged in unique patterns called Fiber Bragg Gratings, or FBGs.
 They create material interference in the fiber, reflecting light differently than the rest of the core.